int-brain-lab/ibl-viz/README.md

 ## Credit

-Unless otherwise listed the visualizations here were built by Dan Birman with help from the IBL staff, in particular Gaelle Chapuis, Mayo Faulkner, Olivier Winter, and Cyrille Rossant.
+Unless otherwise listed the visualizations here were built by Dan Birman with help from the IBL staff, in particular Gaelle Chapuis, Mayo Faulkner, Cyrille Rossant, and Olivier Winter.